Ian Gilmour, Baron Gilmour of Craigmillar: Writings

 Gilmour was known for writing coherently from the One Nation perspective of the Conservative Party, in opposition to Thatcherism; in particular in his books Dancing with Dogma (1992) and (with Mark Garnett) Whatever Happened to the Tories (1997), and in his critical articles in journals such as the London Review of Books.

 His book, Inside Right (1977) is an introduction to conservative thought and thinkers.
 He also wrote the books The Body Politic (1969), Britain Can Work (1983), Riot, Risings and Revolution (1992), and The Making of the Poets: Byron and Shelley in Their Time (2002).

 Personal life

 On 10 July 1951, Gilmour married Lady Caroline Margaret Montagu-Douglas-Scott, the youngest daughter of the 8th Duke of Buccleuch and sister of John Scott, 9th Duke of Buccleuch.
 Their wedding was attended by several members of the British royal family, including Queen Mary, Queen Elizabeth (later the Queen Mother), and the future Elizabeth II.
 They lived in Isleworth, and had four sons and one daughter.
 On 22 February 1974, Lady Caroline Gilmour launched HMS Cardiff.
 His wife died in 2004, but he was survived by their five children, the eldest of whom, the Hon.
 David Gilmour, succeeded to his father's baronetcy.
-Among the younger sons, Oliver Gilmour is a conductor and Andrew Gilmour (UN official) is a senior United Nations official.
+Among the younger sons, Oliver Gilmour is a conductor and Andrew Gilmour is a senior United Nations official.

 His grandson is the British historian Tim Bouverie.